-You develop mindfulness by repeatedly being mindful; you develop compassion by repeatedly feeling compassionate; etc.
+We develop mindfulness by repeatedly being mindful; we develop compassion by repeatedly feeling compassionate; etc.

-The brain is like a VCR or DVR, not an iPod: you must play the song to record it - you must experience the strength to install it in your brain.
+The brain is like a VCR or DVR, not an iPod: we must play the song to record it - we must experience the strength to install it in the brain.